seatgeek/amqp-dispatcher/README.md

 ## Running

-    RABBITMQ_HOST=rabbitmq.example.com amqp-dispatcher --config amqp-dispatcher-config.yml
+    amqp-dispatcher --config amqp-dispatcher-config.yml

-The environment variable `RABBITMQ\_HOSTS` can also be used which will cause attempt to connect to a host in a random order.
-The list should be comma separated.
+The environment variable `RABBITMQ\_URL` can also be used which will cause attempt to connect to the defined data source name.
+Hosts are separated via commas, and they are connected to in random order.

-    RABBITMQ_HOSTS=rabbitmq1.example.com,rabbitmq2.example.com

 ## Consumers